Beautiful Wood and Wire Fence Designs and Options

 Cattle panels make for excellent infill for wood and wire fences.
 The heavy duty wire strands are welded together where they intersect.
 This makes for a rigid panel that can be cut to any width.

 However, because cattle are big, so are the holes in these wire fence designs.
 Make sure to review the size of the holes in the panels before purchasing them.
-If you are trying to contain small animals or pets, the spaces will be too large.
+If you are trying to contain small animals or pets, the spaces might be too large.

-Gates for Wood and Wire Fence
+Wood and Wire Fence Gates

 cattle panel gate with wood frame